Liagson/WebFEAutomation/README.md

 ## Execution instructions

 Purchase flow is defined in the `DemoBlazePurchase.feature` gherkin file and implemented in `DemoBlazePurchaseSteps.cs` .
-Visual Studio's test explore should detect it as a test to be executed.
+Visual Studio's test explorer should detect it as a test to be executed.
 NUnit's logs will register each step or issue found.

 ## Short description